ObolNetwork/charon-distributed-validator-node/README.md

 After receiving the `cluster-definition.json` file created by the leader, cluster members should ideally save it in the `.charon/` folder that was created during step 1, alternatively the `--definition-file` flag can override the default expected location for this file.

 Every cluster member then participates in the DKG ceremony.
-For Charon v1, this needs to happen synchronously between participants at an agreed time:
+For Charon v1, this needs to happen synchronously between participants at an agreed time.

 ```
 # Participate in DKG ceremony, this will create .charon/cluster-lock.json, .charon/deposit-data.json and .charon/validator_keys